-The OSLAD program is a matching program but provides an advance payment (for development projects only) that is 50% of the grant award amount shortly after the grant agreement is fully executed.
+The OSLAD program is a matching program but provides the option for an advance payment (for development projects only) that is 50% of the grant award amount shortly after the grant agreement is fully executed with the remaining grant distributed on a quarterly reimbursement basis.
 The local agency must still possess the ability to finance the remaining costs of an approved project prior to receipt of grant reimbursement funds.